siyryu/Awesome-Waitlist/README.md

 - [werebuilding.ai](https://werebuilding.ai/) - A startup jointly founded by three former Google employees.
 They had previously participated in the development and productization of NotebookLM at Google.
 No one knows what they are up to.

+## Web3 & NFT

+*Future Web3 and NFT platforms*

+- [OpenSea](https://opensea.io/waitlist) - A new OpenSea is coming.
+December 2024.
+- [Anime.com](https://www.anime.com/) - A new way to anime.
+Developed by Azuki in partnership with Aniplex of America and Arbitrum Foundation, bringing web3 innovation to anime content, gaming, and collectibles.
+Features community-driven development and blockchain integration.

 ## Contributing